-2025 1 May 7:00-8:15pm: The Poetry Society of New York, Workshop facilitator, The Time of a Sentence: Flash Poetic Essays
+2025 1 May 7:00-8:15pm: The Time of a Sentence: Flash Poetic Essays: Virtual Workshop | The Poetry Society of New York

 How do we experience time when we open up to language at the moment of composition?
 What did Joanne Kyger mean when she advised poets to not revise that language?
 What did Gertrude Stein mean by "composition?"
 What does Renee Gladman mean by “poetic time,” and how do we experience it in the sentence?
 How do we write timeless poetry that belongs to the contemporary moment?
 What does it mean to “essay” when we understand the word “essay” means “to try”?
 What is a "poetic idea" or "poetic evidence"?
 We will get together to make poetic proposals that tap into the collective mind/ spirit reflecting our time together in workshop.

-2024: Bard Prison Initiative, Faculty, Theory and Practice of Pedagogy
+2024: Theory and Practice of Pedagogy | Bard Prison Initiative

-Proposal #1: Freire defines liberatory pedagogy as collaborative problem-solving through which students become “beings for themselves” rather than a good “‘fit’ for the world.”
+Proposal #1: Freire definesliberatory pedagogyas collaborative problem-solving through which students become “beings for themselves” rather than a good “‘fit’ for the world.”
 Proposal #2: Academic “writing means joining a conversation of persons who are…jointly seeking answers to shared problems that puzzle them” (Bean and Melzer).
 Proposal #3: “The writing process itself provides one of the best ways to help students learn the active, dialogic thinking skills valued in academic life…If one examines the evolving drafts of an expert writer, one sees the messy, recursive process of thinking itself as new ideas emerge during the drafting process” (Bean and Melzer).
-Proposal #4: “When enough anomalies accumulate to make a substantial number of [scholars] in the field question whether the traditional paradigm can solve many of the serious problems that face them, a few innovative thinkers will devise a new model [or] paradigm” (Maxine Hairston on Thomas Kuhn).
+Proposal #4: “When enough anomalies accumulate to make a substantial number of [scholars] in the field question whether the traditional paradigm can solve many of the serious problems that face them, a few innovative thinkers will devise anew model [or] paradigm” (Maxine Hairston on Thomas Kuhn).
 To test these proposals about academic writing, we will study the ethics, theories, and dialogue practices of the writing tutor, and the tutor’s critical position relative to students, instructors, and academic labor.

 To find a writing voice for now and to develop agency over that writing voice through regular writing practice (Matt Longabucco)